[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 European Commission President Ursula von der Leyen has also asked the G20 leaders to join a proposal to set up global carbon pricing.

-Many countries are using a price on carbon to help meet their climate goals in the form of a tax or under an emissions trading (ETS), or cap-and-trade, system.
+Many countries are using a price for carbon to help meet their climate goals in the form of a tax or under an emissions trading (ETS), or cap-and-trade, system.

 “Climate change is man-made.
 So it means we can address it.
 For this we need innovation, investments in green technologies, renewable energy capacity and energy efficiency … At the G20 I invited leaders to join the call for global carbon pricing,” Ursula von der Leyen wrote on X social media, formerly known as Twitter.